This is Part 1 of my series of articles on anxiety.

 - Others may worry excessively about physical symptoms, thinking that they may have a heart attack or collapse.

 - Another common theme is unwanted intrusive thoughts that cause a great deal of anxiety and stress and interfere with the person's life.
+This is especially common in case of Obsessive Compulsive Disorder (OCD).

 - Some people are fearful of specific objects or situations (seeing blood, riding in an elevator, taking a subway, etc.)